ninabreznik/voting-ethereum-contract/README.md

 # voting-ethereum-contract
 ## Demo frontend for voting through Solidity contract (Ethereum)

+First open [Remix](http://remix-alpha.ethereum.org/#optimize=false&version=soljson-v0.4.20+commit.3155dd80.js&gist=1483e5599012c3783def91ead259ece8) with all the files you will need for this project.

-In order to connect this UI with Solidity contracts, follow [this link](https://gist.githubusercontent.com/anonymous/1483e5599012c3783def91ead259ece8/raw/e5ff068a885966d375f99976515138dacb15d765/README.md) to get instructions and resources you need.
+In order to connect this UI with Solidity contracts, follow [this link](https://gist.github.com/anonymous/1483e5599012c3783def91ead259ece8) to get instructions and resources you need.

 ## Build